jasonmacduffie/Nephelai/README.md

 ### Artificial Monsters

 There are some monsters which were magically created by mortals.
-Some are simple tools of their creators such as Warpuppets and Zombies, and others are fully sentient such as Mechanids and Steelskulls.
+Some are simple tools of their creators such as Warpuppets, and others are fully sentient such as Mechanids and Steelskulls.
 These sentient beings are often lost, living artifacts of the Magellians who continue to haunt their ancient ruins.
 These Magellian constructs do not have any connection to the Cthonic, but often pose as dangerous adversaries to intruders.

 #### Flesh Mutants